manavparikh01/VaraDashBoard/README.md

 ## Start the backend

+In the VaraDashboard directory, open terminal and follow the below commands \
+\
 cd backend \
 npm install \
-node app.js
+`node app.js`

 ## To run the frontend

-In a new terminal, \
-In the VaraDashboard directory
+In the VaraDashboard directory \
+In a new terminal,

 ### `npm start`